inetrg/spoki/evaluation/README.md

 Usage: contact-types [OPTIONS] LOGFILE

 Options:
-  -r, --raw TEXT     directory with raw logs
+  -r, --raw TEXT    directory with raw logs --compressed      load compressed files
-  --swift / --local  load data from swift
   -i, --id INTEGER  give the log file a unique name  [required] --help            Show this message and exit.
 ```

 The positional argument of `contact-types` signifies the script to process.
 This must be a log created by `assemble`.
 Next, the script needs the directory of the raw logs created by Spoki to re-check that all payloads were found and matched.
 The name of the raw log file matching the input file can be calculated from the input file, thus the folder suffices, set with `--raw`.
-The raw logs can alternatively be read from OpenStack Swift, toggled via `--swift`.
+If the raw logs are compressed, `--compressed` tells the .
 Output logs have the name pattern `f"{vantagepoint}.contacttypes.{fileid}.csv.gz"`, where the "vantage point" is the tag of the log files ("test" in the examples in these README files).
 The "file id" can be set via `--id` and avoids name collisions when running the script in parallel.

 An example run that processes the data for all days in October 20201 with the raw data `$RAW_DIR`, the assembled logs in `$ASSEMBLED_DIR`, the tag `test`, and file id "1" could look like this:

 ```
-$ for day in $(seq -f %02g 1 31); do for hour in $(seq -f %02g 0 23); do contact-types -r $RAW_DIR -i 1 $ASSEMBLED_DIR/test-events-202110${day}-${hour}0000.json.gz ; done; done
+$ for day in $(seq -f %02g 1 31); do for hour in $(seq -f %02g 0 23); do contact-types -r $RAW_DIR -i 1 --compressed $ASSEMBLED_DIR/test-events-202110${day}-${hour}0000.json.gz ; done; done
 ```

 At runtime, the script shows a progress bar based on the processed lines.
 The output file has the columns "all", "without-ack", "without-payload", "with-payload", "ascii", "hex", "downloader", "matched".
 Each column lists the counts for one input file.